Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 That's still a big mountain to climb for a lot of people who've been misinformed for years.

-Gonna get back to the phones here in just a second.
+Got to get back to the phones here in just a second.

-You remember at her uh, I think it was the Democrat Party convention, her acceptance speech when she came out with this proposal to invest in infrastructure and our roads and bridges, and she had this specific figure attached to it, like 250 or 300 billion dollars.
+But since we were discussing Hillary with the last callers, a point that I wanted to know, you remember at her, I think it was the Democrat Party convention, her acceptance speech, when she came out with this proposal to invest in infrastructure and our roads and bridges.

 And you remember the reaction that we all had.

-Wait a minute, been there done that.
+Wait a minute, Biden done that.

-We all started saying to each other, why don't people remember Obama promised none?
+We all started saying to each other, why don't people remember Obama promised not he did $800 billion infrastructure, roads, bridges, schools, none of it has happened.

 Here comes Hillary proposing the same thing.